 Irritable bowel syndrome symptoms include recurrent abdominal pain or discomfort that is associated with a change in stool frequency or form.
 The pain or discomfort may be relieved by defecation.

-It is important to determine whether there are any dietary associations such as lactose-containing foods or fructose-containing foods.
+It is important to determine whether there are any potential precipitating dietary associations such as caffeine, lactose-containing foods, or fructose-containing foods.

-The diagnosis is based on the patient's history, and there are no specific diagnostic tests.
-If the patient has worrying symptoms or findings such as anemia, weight loss, or fever, then these require more thorough investigation.
+The diagnosis is based on the patient's history; there are no specific diagnostic tests.
+If the patient has worrying symptoms or findings such as anemia, weight loss, or fever, then these require thorough investigation.